Academic Affairs Resource Handbook for Administrators, Faculty, and Staff

 Classroom Location Moves

-All Classroom moves must be initiated with division directors in conjunction with the individual in charge of classroom assignments at the specific campus.
+All Classroom moves must be initiated with associate deans in conjunction with the individual in charge of classroom assignments at the specific campus.
 Faculty may not authorize class location moves.
 Once a class is moved, the instructor should meet the class in the originally scheduled room for the initial class meeting, announce the new class location, and plan to meet the next scheduled class in the new room.
 The instructor should also contact students who have not attended the first class to inform them of the move/new location and post the approved sign in the old room to inform students who drop/add the class of the classroom change.
 State requirements mandate that the college must post an official Cancelled/Moved Class notice (Word) on the door, even for one-time events such as a field trip or off-site location.
 An updated master schedule with current class assignments should be kept in the division office.

 Copyright Rules and Regulations

 Copyright Rules and Regulations are also know as Fair Use Guidelines.
 For more information, review Policy 6.10: Reproduction of Copyrighted Materials.